cretz/bine/README.md

 * Full support for the Tor controller API
 * Support for `net.Conn` and `net.Listen` style APIs
 * Supports statically compiled Tor to embed Tor into the binary
-* Supports both v2 and v3 onion services
+* Supports v3 onion services
 * Support for embedded control socket in Tor >= 0.3.5 (non-Windows)

 See info below, the [API docs](http://godoc.org/github.com/cretz/bine), and the [examples](examples).
 The project is